 WASHINGTON (AP) — Average long-term U.S. mortgage rates eased slightly this week, continuing at low levels that could entice potential homebuyers.

-Mortgage giant Freddie Mac said Thursday the national average for a 30-year fixed-rate mortgage declined to 3.69 percent from 3.86 percent a week earlier.
+Mortgage giant Freddie Mac said Thursday the average rate on a 30-year fixed-rate mortgage declined to 3.85 percent from 3.86 percent a week earlier.
 The rate on 15-year fixed-rate mortgages ticked down to 3.07 percent from 3.08 percent.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country at the beginning of each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

 The average fee for a 30-year mortgage fell to 0.6 point from 0.7 point last week.
 The fee for a 15-year loan increased to 0.7 point from 0.6 point.

 The average rate on five-year adjustable-rate mortgages was unchanged at 2.91 percent; the fee declined to 0.4 point from 0.5 point.
 The average rate on one-year ARMs was unchanged at 2.53 percent; the fee remained at 0.2 point.

 (Copyright 2015 by The Associated Press.
 All Rights Reserved.)